AaronWatters/H5Gizmos/doc/Javascript/README.md

 _CACHE_['jQueryComponent_1651080401924_9'][V(L('element'))][V(L('children'))]()[V(L('length'))]
 ```

-Expression references are sent to the child process for evaluation using
+Expression links are sent to the child process for evaluation using
 the commands `get`, `do`, or `name`.
 For example the following
 evaluates `greeting.element.children().length` in the child process
 and returns the length of the child list for the element